rohanrhu/gdb-frontend/README.md

 You can specify Tmux terminal id like `gdbfrontend --terminal-id=terminal-name`.
 (Default: `gdb-frontend`)

 #### `--credentials=USER:PASS`, `-c USER:PASS`
-Specifies username and password for accessing to debugger (Browser asks it for two times).)
+Specifies username and password for accessing to debugger.

 #### `--host=IP`, `-H IP`
 Specifies current host address that you can access via for HTTP and WS servers.